strugee/node-git-clone-or-pull/README.md

 3. If `git --version` returns an exit code of 0, the implementation will be `subprocess`
 4. No implementation can be found and an error will be returned to the callback

-Each implementation has its negatives: `nodegit` make a synchronous call (albeit a minor one) and does not work on Node.js <= 0.10. `subprocess` does not make any such call, and works on all versions - but it requires an external binary.
+Each implementation has its negatives: `nodegit` makes installation slightly more complicated. `subprocess` works on most systems - but it requires an external binary.

 ## License